dfyockey/demitile/README.md

 Basic Tiling, subsequent presses of the tiling key toggle the tiled window width between the following sizes:

-* Quarter-screen width,
+* Quarter-workarea,
-* Three-quarter-screen width, and
+* Three-quarter-workarea, and
-* Half-screen width.
+* Half-workarea.

 #### Upper/Lower Tiles